 Cost Transfers include:

-- A transfer of expense from one sponsored program to another sponsored program. (transfer in between)
+- A transfer of expense from one sponsored program to another sponsored program (transfer between)

 - A transfer of expense from a non-sponsored program (endowment, agency account, etc.) to a sponsored program (transfer in)

-- A transfer from a sponsored program to a non-sponsored programs (transfer out)
+- A transfer from a sponsored program to a non-sponsored program (transfer out)